Emissions from Oil Refining

-This is especially relevant in the marine fuels sector, where MARPOL fuel sulphur limits reduced to 3.5% in 2012, with a further reduction to 0.5% proposed for 2020-2025.
-Furthermore, Emission Control Areas (ECA’s) are becoming prevalent, with marine fuel sulphur limits reduced to 0.1% in 2015 in sensitive regions such as the North Sea, Baltics and certain USA coastal regions.
+This is especially relevant in the marine fuels sector, where MARPOL fuel sulphur limits reduced to 3.50% in 2012, with a further reduction to 0.50% coming into effect 1st January 2020.
+Furthermore, Emission Control Areas (ECA’s) are becoming more prevalent, with marine fuel sulphur limits reduced to 0.10% in 2015 in sensitive regions such as The Baltic and North Sea as well as the USA, Canada and China.

 There is a global debate currently as to whether there will be sufficient distillate fuels available to meet this potential future demand.
-Furthermore, refinery owners are questioning whether to invest in the necessary upgrading equipment, especially as the financial returns for these billion dollar investments are uncertain and the overall environmental impact (including much increased CO2 emissions) may be worse from cradle to grave when compared with the status quo of fuel oil plus scrubbing on the vessel.
+Furthermore, refinery owners are questioning whether to invest in the necessary upgrading equipment, especially as the financial returns for these billion-dollar investments are uncertain and the overall environmental impact (including the much-increased CO2 emissions) may be worse from cradle to grave when compared with the status quo of fuel oil plus scrubbing on the vessel.

 If some of the refinery cost savings for MSAR® versus fuel oil production are passed to the consumer, the capital cost of upgrading existing assets (including scrubbing equipment) can be subsidised.
 This concept of “affordable compliance” guides Quadrise in commercialising MSAR®.

 Globally, legislation is increasingly more stringent to reduce the emissions from fossil fuels to limit the environmental impact and risks to human health from: